ahsec/Violent_Python_Exercises/Chapt_1/README.md

          instancemethod |          -1 |    -80     B
 ```

-The solution proposed by me has the following performance over the same number of hosts
+The solution proposed by me _vulnscann.py_ has the following performance over
+the same number of hosts
 ```
 Total time to execute was: 102.96117617600248 seconds